MarwanAlaa94/colorization-project/README.md

     `source ~/tensorflow/bin/activate`

-## general useful commads for the cloud and environment
+## General useful commads for the cloud and environment

 ### Downlaod from a file from the drive using the terminal